skyventus/ip/docs/DeveloperGuide.md

 The ***Architecture Diagram*** shown gives an overview of the high-level design.

-`Main` has one class named `NusExpenses`.
-It would perform the following functions:
+**`Main`** has two classes called [`Main`](https://github.com/skyventus/ip/blob/master/src/main/java/seedu/Main.java) and [`MainApp`](https://github.com/skyventus/ip/blob/master/src/main/java/seedu/MainApp.java).
+It is responsible for,

-- At launch: Initialize the components in the correct sequence, and connect them up with each other.
+* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
-- At shut down / Exit: Shuts down the components and invokes save / cleanup methods where necessary.
+* At shut down: Shuts down the components and invokes cleanup methods where necessary.

-`Constants` holds a collection of frequently used static messages used by multiple other components.
+[**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.

 The application then consists of four other components: